AWS Integration Troubleshooting

 You can verify the integration is enabled by checking the “Apps Running” for that host from the infrastructure list or by checking the metrics summary and creating a notebook scoped to that host.

-If you want to permanently remove AWS host tags from a host, you can do this by using the Remove host tags API endpoint.
+By default, host-level tags remain permanently attached to AWS hosts.
+If you want to permanently remove AWS host tags from a host, you can do this by the following methods: